Utah-CS3550-Fall-2023/assignments/hw1.md

 - Tab order and autofocus must be set correctly
 - All images, links, and input elements must have appropriate descriptions
-- The `button` role must be set for the "Cancel" and "Log out" links.
+- The `button` role must be set for the "Back to assignment" and "Log out" links.

 **Cover Sheet** is worth 5 points.
 It is graded on: